daniel-furman/daniel-furman-old/index.md

 ---

-A collection of write ups for my previous research projects.
+A collection of write-ups for my previous research projects (aka short bios).

 ---